Sea Fishing in Seaton Bay.

 These mud flats and creeks now a nature reserve, are rich in food which not only feeds large flocks of migratory birds but when disturbed by flood water can flow down the river into the sea where it is a constant food source for fish in the bay.

 The esplanade road runs from the harbour to the middle of the bay, a sea wall forms a defence against storms with parking available on the road side of the wall.
-Since August 2010 Parking is now Pay & Display until 6.00pm.
+In summer months Parking is now Pay & Display until 6.00pm.

 The shingle beach starts at the sea wall and shelves down to a distinct gutter which is visible at low tide where the sea bed changes to a sandy bottom.
 The sand then continues to shelve to a depth of 20′ after which it levels out.

 The wave action is generally from west to east, this sweeps the shingle continuously eastwards.
 Strong storms and high seas will change the level of the beach.
 Over recent years the level of the beach has dropped.
 The two storms in February 2014 significantly swept away much of the shingle and harbour built up pebble bank.
-Most of the western end of the beach is now sandy with the beach so low that the rock armour at the foot of the cliffs is fully exposed.
-The beach here is so low that the tide has to be exceptionally low to enable people to walk along the beach to Seaton Hole as the could in the past.
+Since 2014 the beach has recovered and now has a reasonable depth of pebbles on it although sandy stretches can be exposed after storms.

-The eastern end of the beach is still shingle but has not recovered to the height it was before the storms.
+The beach is still shingle but has not recovered to the height it was before the storms.

 After prolonged heavy rain up country, the silt swept into the bay by the flood water of the River Axe, will colour the water for hundreds of yards out into the bay.
 This flood of fresh water can affect catches for a few days with fish staying away until the fresh water flood has cleared.